Access Money Habitudes Online:

 Financial Education:

-• Done individually with class activities or group discussion after.
+• Done individually with class activities or group discussion afterward.

 • Often used as a lead-in to identify issues so people decide on other classes to attend (reducing debt, investing, etc.) or as a foundation for financial counseling or coaching.